Carlos Correa Player Props: Twins vs. White Sox

-On Monday, Carlos Correa (coming off going 1-for-4 with a double) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 2:10 PM ET.
+On Wednesday, Carlos Correa (on the back of going 1-for-4 with a double) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 1:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Astros.
+In his previous game, he went 1-for-4 with a double against the Astros.

 Carlos Correa Game Info & Props vs. the White Sox